aenahr/uTutor/README.md

 ### Features

-What things you need to install the software and how to install them
+* *User Account Creation*: First time users will be prompted to create an account with uTutor.
+View, edit, and share profiles with others!
+* *Scheduled Appointments with Tutors*: Users will be able to
+* *Walk-In Tutors*: Users do not need to schedule appointments to be tutored! uTutor has a special feature, that allows tutors to work at any time with the walk-in feature; users can search the map for nearby, availble tutors.
+* *Customer Support*: uTutor is a new and growing community.
+Common questions are answered in our FAQ page, but users can also contact us inside the application.

 ### Installation

 uTutor is available only to android users who have Android 5.1 (Lollipop) or above.
-Download is available through the Google Playstore.
+Installation is available by forking this repository and opening project file in Android Studio; must have Android Studio Version 3.0.0 to correctly sync with gradle.
+Download will be available through the Google Playstore soon.

 ### What are the components?